 There are 5 steps you need to complete.

 Step 4: Add the sign up box/form to your blog pages or sidebar widgets by pasting the shortcode (example [ctct form=”20″]) to the posts and pages.
 Make sure the Editor is switched to Text, not Visual, otherwise the form won’t show up.

-Step 5: Start writing emails in Mailchimp under “Campaigns” and see how your earlier visitors come back to your blog:)
+Step 5: Start writing emails in Constant Contact under “Campaigns” and see how your earlier visitors come back to your blog:)

-How to send emails and start new campaigns on MailChimp
+How to send emails and start new campaigns on Constant Contact

 Here’s how you can get started with sending emails in Constant Contact:

 2. Select the format you want to use.
 My suggestion is to go with the Blank template.
 It can be read on every device that allows to check emails.
 It's a bit risky to develop newsletters with very advanced design elements because each email provider may display these differently.

 3. Now fill in the heading and other details.
 The subject is the most important part of every newsletter – it determines whether a person opens the newsletter or not.
 Delete the top image (unless you want to put in a header image).
 Add a Text by clicking the “Text” button.

 4. Write the text for the newsletter.
 Keep the body part short if you’re linking out to your latest blog post.
 It can be longer if the reader doesn’t have to go outside of the email.
 Also, make sure the newsletter is personal by adding the first name, for that you can insert contact details (see on the picture below).